-After creating a device connection, the Device Connection Editor provides facilities for the manual execution of the device connection.
+After creating a device connection, the Device Connection Editor provides a capability to manually execute the device connection.
 This feature has two primary uses:

 - To test the switch path (with a DVM). - To allow the execution of an algorithm for debug testing.